vd2org/ssh-forward/README.md

 for development, tests and connects to your docker networks.

 For example, your can make your own **ngrok** or **serveo**.
-Config your **nginx** or **traefik** to forward connections to container _forward_ and port 8080.
+Config your **nginx** or **traefik** to forward connections to container _ssh-forward_ and port 8080.

 ### Supported platforms